V4Fire/Client/src/components/form/b-button/README.md

 #### [hint]

-A tooltip text to show during hover the cursor.
+Tooltip text to show on hover.

 ```
 < b-button :hint = 'Click on me!!!'